 The choice of using a type of wood, is largely a personal one, while equally rooted in many practical advantages, including that of being a truly sustainable material.
 Wood warmth and tactile qualities provide a welcoming elements.
 Structurally it has its own form of expression, in that it’s structural qualities can inform and provide a logical clarity to the design.

-Design and form emerges, along with the interpretation of the requirements of the client, the wood, and responsibilities in terms of sustainability and useability.
+Design and form emerges, along with the interpretation of the requirements of the client, the wood, and responsibilities in terms of sustainability and usability.
 These naturally evolve and are re-evaluated during the creation.